FAIR Signposting Profile

 only whitespaces and tabs are supported as separators.

-The below examples show responses to an HTTP GET request issued against the URI of the landing page of our fictitious scholarly object.
+The below examples show responses to an HTTP GET request issued against

-In the first example, the HTTP header approach is used to convey the typed links, with all links provided in a single Link
+In the first example, the HTTP header approach is used to convey the

 header.